Speech/voice acoustics in relation to deafness

 Peter Keen, Consultant Educational Audiologist, argues that this requires hearing at least 90% of phonemes with minimal background noise interference.
 He has developed a more accurate speech banana for the sounds of English, giving a clearer picture of what deaf children are accessing with and without their hearing devices, predicting phonemes not heard /mis-heard, using Aided Levels or demonstrating actual phonemes mis-heard or not heard from Speech Discrimination testing (eg AB word lists).
 The Dotty Audiogram uses the Aided Levels to show the percentage of phonemes likely to be heard in perfect listening conditions.

-Teachers of the Deaf and Educational Audiologists use both of these tests to help fine-tune hearing aid programming and predicting areas where accessing language might be difficult.
+Qualified Teachers of the Deaf Children and Young People and Educational Audiologists use both of these tests to help fine-tune hearing aid programming and predicting areas where accessing language might be difficult.

 Ling sounds